chef/corefoundation/README.md

 If you have an `FFI::Pointer` or a raw address then you can create a wrapper by passing it to `new`, for example `CF::String.new(some_pointer)`.
 This does *not* check that the pointer is actually a `CFString`.
 You can use `CF::Base.typecast` to construct an instance of the appropriate subclass, for example `CF::Base.typecast(some_pointer)` would return a `CF::String` if `some_pointer` was in fact a `CFStringRef`.

-## Memory Management
+### Memory Management

 The convenience methods for creating CF objects will release the cf object when they are garbage collected.
 Methods on the convenience classes will usually retain the result and mark it for releasing when they are garbage collected (for example `CF::Dictionary#[]` retains the returned value).
 You don't need to do any extra memory management on these.

 If you pass an `FFI::Pointer` to `new` or `typecast` no assumptions are made for you.
-You should call `retain` or `release` to manage it manually.
-As an alternative to calling `release` manually,  the `release_on_gc` method adds a finalizer to the wrapper that will call `CFRelease` on the Core Foundation object when the wrapper is garbage collected.
-You will almost certainly crash your ruby interpreter if you overrelease an object and you will leak memory if you overretain one.
+You should call `retain` to manage it manually.
+However, all objects will add a finalizer to the wrapper that will call `CFRelease` on the Core Foundation object when the wrapper is garbage collected.

 If you use the raw api (eg `CF.CFArrayCreate`) then you're on your own.